 ** DPRK Visa and return flights from Beijing included!
 Taking the train is possible and you’ll be eligible for a discount.
 Contact us! **

-In this special 5-night tour of North Korea, join the Victory Day festivities on July 27 including a mass dance, and discover the highlights as we tour the major political sites in Pyongyang, to the DMZ where the Korean peninsula is split between North and South, and into the countryside to the industrial coastal city of Nampho.
-Visit all of the iconic DPRK monuments like the Tower of Juche Idea, a massive 150-meter concrete structure defining the national ideology, take a ride on the Pyongyang metro, the deepest in the world, and learn about the Korean War from the North Korean perspective at the renovated Victorious Fatherland Liberation War Museum alongside the USS Pueblo.
+In this special 5-night tour of North Korea, join the 68th Anniversary festivities of Victory Day on July 27 including a mass dance!
+Discover the highlights as we tour the major political sites in Pyongyang, head to the DMZ where the Korean peninsula is split between North and South, and into the countryside to the industrial coastal city of Nampho.
+Visit all of the iconic DPRK monuments like the Tower of Juche Idea defining the national ideology, take a ride on the Pyongyang metro, the deepest in the world, and learn about the Korean War from the North Korean perspective at the Victorious Fatherland Liberation War Museum alongside the USS Pueblo.
 This is a highlight reel of North Korea over one of the most important days of the year!

 DAY 1 – DEPART FOR PYONGYANG

 At 09:30am, meet us inside Terminal 2 of the Beijing Capital International Airport to check in for our scheduled departure of 12:00pm.
 We will hand out your DPRK visas at this time.
 Timings to be confirmed.

 We will then fly to Pyongyang, the capital of the DPRK, home to the most iconic monuments and political sites.
 Our Korean tour guides will be meet us at the airport with a warm welcome.

 Our first stop will be the Fatherland Liberation War Martyrs Cemetery, a striking site featuring a large bayonet monument.
 This cemetery was built to memorialize the most decorated ‘Heroes of the Republic’ from the Korean War.